Mentors for diabetes researchers at LUDC

 In addition, mentors can give advice and guidance on presentation and leadership skills, and any other topics related to research and career that are important to the mentee.
 They can also help expand their mentee’s networks through their own connections.
 If needed, the mentor can act as a mediator in case of friction between the mentee and his/her principal investigator.

-Introduction of the mentors
+Introduction of our mentor

 Claes Wollheim is professor emeritus of experimental diabetes research in Geneva, Switzerland, an honorary member of the European Association for the Study of Diabetes, and an elected member of the Swiss Academy of Medical Sciences and of the European Molecular Biology Organisation (EMBO).
 He regularly spends time at LUDC, where one of his roles is as a mentor.
 After completing his medicine studies in Sweden and basic clinical training, he became a scientist in Geneva.
 Claes focused his research on the pathophysiology of type 2 diabetes, especially with respect to insulin and glucagon secretion.
 Claes continues to collaborate with LUDC researchers and enjoys his role as an advisor and mentor to researchers.